DavidWells/markdown-magic/README.md

 ## Transforms

-Markdown Magic comes with a couple of built in transforms for you to use or you can extend it with your own transforms.
+Markdown Magic comes with a couple of built-in transforms for you to use or you can extend it with your own transforms.
 See 'Custom Transforms' below.

 <!-- ⛔️ MD-MAGIC-EXAMPLE:START (RENDERDOCS:path=./lib/transforms/index.js) - Do not remove or modify this section -->
 ### > TOC